What is pneumocystosis?

 Pneumocystosis is disease caused by infection with pneumocystis organisms.
 Pneumocystosis is an opportunistic infection, primarily seen in individuals with impaired immunity.

 Pneumocystosis is also known as PJP (Pneumocystis jiroveci pneumonia, previously known as PCP or Pneumocystis carinii pneumonia).
 The parasite was once considered a protozoan, but has recently been reclassified as a fungus, although debate still exists over the correct taxonomic classification.
 Pneumocystis organisms are commonly found in the lungs of healthy humans and other mammals.
 Recent DNA analysis has shown the existence of multiple species of Pneumocystis.
-This has led to the renaming of the organism that causes human disease from Pneumocystis carinii to Pneumocystis jirovecii.
+This has led to the renaming of the organism that causes human disease from P. carinii to P. jirovecii.